Qatari businesswoman sparkles among jewellery giants at Doha show

-Noora al-Ansari — a Qatari woman running her own company and dealing with customers herself — is a rarity in the wealthy Gulf state, where a growing number of women work but few have made their name in the business.
+Noora al-Ansari -- a Qatari woman running her own company and dealing with customers herself -- is a rarity in the wealthy Gulf state, where a growing number of women work but few have made their name in business.

 Since opening her first Papillon store in the capital Doha, she said customers have been curious about her nationality.